How the Pandemic Has Changed Guiding

 In ATTA’s report, 82 percent of businesses reported lowering expenses, while 71 percent said they cut staff size or hours.
 Orion Expeditions, a Leavenworth-based rafting company, ran two rivers this summer, down from their normal six.
 Ethan Orlaska, a river guide, thinks they stayed open because they remained agile.

-“Each week was kind of blind”, he says.
+“Each week was kind of blind”, he said.
 “We constantly evolved the program as we saw small nuances.”

 They cranked up their cleaning practices, altered their shuttling logistics, and ran one boat per household.
 At the end of the season, they had no guest complaints or associated COVID cases.